-In the social media marketing world, marketers reminisce about the times where they could fill up on organic reach a lot like my parents reflect on their college years -- those were the good old days.
+In the social media marketing world, marketers reminisce about the times when they could fill up on organic reach like our parents reflect on their college years with that old saying, “those were the good old days.”

 With almost 3 billion social media users today, millions of brands have promoted their content on these platforms for years.
 But the popularity of social media has flooded each platform with hoards of articles, photos, and videos, skyrocketing the supply of content while the demand for it has plateaued.
-This has decimated the amount of opportunities that brands can leverage to interact naturally with their fans.
+This has lowered the amount of opportunities that brands can leverage to interact naturally with customers.